by Bill McCartney

 This dual nature has allowed her to succeed in many roles.

 She’s an ingenious digital photographer who loves to “experiment like crazy” in her artistic creations.
-She’s also a scientist – one who worked as . . .
+She’s also a scientist – one who worked as an aeronautical engineer during . . .
 Read More